 "Dumbledore?
-Forgive me but I don't have time for this at the moments.
-I'm more concerned over my daughter's condition than giving any type of report.
+Forgive me, but I don't have time for this at the moment.
+I'm more concerned about my daughter's condition than giving any type of report.
 The doctors are telling me it's a miracle she wasn't harmed in the fire today."

 "I'm Mr. Morris.
 David Morris.
 And what do you mean that fire was no accident?
 Did you do something that endangered my daughter?
 Or do you know something that happened to my daughter that you haven't told the proper authorities?"
 He snapped.
 Dumbledore stood there calmly, letting Mr. Morris lash out at him as if he was expecting it.

-"There are still some answers I myself need Mr. Morris."
-Dumbledore said politely.
+"There are still some answers I need, Mr. Morris," Dumbledore said politely.
 Showing no signs that he was affected by the man's outburst.
-Mr. Morris sighed and leaned back on his chair showing signs of being exhausted.
+Mr. Morris sighed and leaned back on his chair, showing signs of being exhausted.

 "Mr. Morris, what do you do for a living?"
 Dumbledore asked politely.

-"I'm a travelling agent; I work with London's Travel Agency."
+"I'm a traveling agent; I work with London's Travel Agency."

 "Really, muggles hiring other muggles to find places for them to go.
 Most extraordinary."
 Dumbledore mused.

 "Forgive me.
 I shall tell you what I know about the situation today.
 You see, I believe your daughter started that fire with accidental magic."
 Dumbledore stated, to the extreme shock of Mr. Morris.
 To prove his point, Dumbledore took out his wand and conjured a chair, and sat down.
 Mr. Morris only sat there, gawking at Dumbledore.

 "Quite right, Mr. Morris, magic is as real as you and I," Dumbledore answered calmly.
 He pulled out a lemon drop and placed it in his mouth.